Francescolis/Xpandables.Net/README.md

 {
     Optional<Name> optional = function call;
     return optional
-        .Reduce("No Name");
+        .Empty("No Name");

     // If the optional has a value, the function value will be returned.
-    // If the optional is empty, the Reduce value will be returned.
+    // If the optional is empty, the Empty value will be returned.
 }

 ```